matthewpeixoto/dog-rescue-pattern-library/README.md

 fonts:
   primary: |
     Roboto's friendly and open curves express the LOYAL brand while it's geometric forms allow it to feel unobtrusive and readable at any size.
-  secondary: |
-    Roboto slab shares the same personality as it's san-serif counterpart but adds some extra personality and emphasis to headings.
 colors:
   primary: |
     The primary colours symbolize trust, loyalty, and faith.
 Use them for headers, footers, and emphasis.